kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 DNS names also need domains.
 You configure the local domain in the kubelet with the flag `--cluster-domain=<default-local-domain>`.

-The DNS server supports forward lookups (A records), service lookups (SRV records), and reverse IP address lookups (PTR records) as per the [DNS specifications] (/docs/concepts/services-networking/dns-pod-service/)
+The DNS server supports forward lookups (A records), port lookups (SRV records), and reverse IP address lookups (PTR records), and more.
+For more information see [DNS for Services and Pods] (/docs/concepts/services-networking/dns-pod-service/).

 When running a Pod, kubelet prepends the cluster DNS server and searches paths to the node's DNS settings.
 If the node is able to resolve DNS names